Nausea Relief for Your Next Flight: The Perfect Packing List for Your Carry On Luggage

 First of all, what is the carry on luggage size?

-Unfortunately, there is NO standard carry on luggage size that all airlines comply to.
+Unfortunately, there is NO standard carry on luggage size that all airlines comply with.
 However, I think I can speak for most people when I say that the size for carry on luggage is fairly small, especially when you have to pack for all the best vacation spots you plan on going to!

-Another important thing to check is whether your airline allows a carry on and a personal item or just one of them.
-So, what is the difference between a personal item and a carry on?
-Carry on suitcases must fit in the overhead bin and are generally larger than your personal item.
+Another important thing to check is whether your airline allows a carry-on and a personal item or just one of them.
+So, what is the difference between a personal item and a carry-on?
+Carry-on suitcases must fit in the overhead bin and are generally larger than your personal item.
 They are typically smaller suitcases or duffel bags.
-Personal items must fit under the seat in front of you and are generally smaller than your carry on suitcase.
-Personal items may be things like purses, briefcases or small backpacks.
+Personal items must fit under the seat in front of you and are generally smaller than your carry-on suitcase.
+Personal items may be things like purses, briefcases, or small backpacks.

-What travel items should I pack in my carry on luggage?
+What travel items should I pack in my carry-on luggage?

 The Important Stuff

 Also, keep your boarding passes, tickets, IDs, and reservation confirmations or important paperwork with you at all times.
 I actually like to keep my IDs and plane tickets in a small fanny pack around my waist to keep them easily accessible.
 Furthermore, any medication you might need is critical to pack in your carry-on.
 This includes insulin, Epi-Pens, and any other medication that needs to be taken regularly.